samblenny/markab-dev-journal/README.md

 For now it just links to the journal entries as plaintext markdown files, with names according to the date I wrote them.

-Currently I'm writing a separate markdown file for each day of the journal and dumping them all in the root directory of this repo.
-Probably that will get too messy and I will need to reorganize into folders or something.
-Whatever...
-I'll cross that bridge when I come to it.

-For now, the index is hand-coded and just has a reverse chronological list of journal entries with links to the markdown files as plain text.
+For now, the html index is hand-coded and just has a reverse chronological list of journal entries with links to the markdown files as plain text.
 All this may change suddenly if I decide I need to reorganize it.
 There's a moderate chance that I might rig up a thing to render the markdown to html files.
 No promises.
 This is a new workflow for me.
 Lots of improvising going on here.